lmfit/uncertainties/doc/tech_guide.rst

 essentially consistent with the requirement that uncertainties be
-small: the **value of a comparison operation** is True only if the operation yields True for all *infinitesimal* variations of its random variables around their nominal values, except, possibly, for an infinitely small number of cases.
+small: the **value of a comparison operation** is True only if the operation yields True for all *infinitesimal* variations of its random variables around their nominal values, *except*, possibly, for an *infinitely small number* of cases.

 Example: